NextGen Learning To Elevate Your Airway Practice

 leveraging the full power of VL

-If there was one device that you would always want as your go to device it might be the hyperangulated video laryngoscope.
+If there were one device you would always want as your go-to device, it might be the hyperangulated video laryngoscope.

 tracheal access devices